terhechte/appventure/guides/advanced_practical_enum_examples/diving_in/recap.md

 description = ""
 published = false

+[meta]
+swift_version = "5.1"
 ---

 # Recap

-We\'ve finished our overview of the basic use cases of Swift\'s `enum` syntax.
-Before we head into the advanced usage, lets have another look at the explanation we gave at the beginning and see if it became clearer now.
+Lets have another look at the explanation we gave at the beginning and see if it became clearer now.

 > Enums declare types with finite sets of possible states and